EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

                 :math:`F\#` is the F-number and :math:`D` is the aperture diameter.

 .. warning:: Note there is difference between **"ground-pixel"** and **"detectors"**.
 Detectors refer to the actual physical discrete sensing elements on the scanner aperture.
 While ground-pixels refer
              to the imaged pixels on the ground.
-Very often the number of detectors in the cross-track direction will be less than the number of ground-pixels in the cross-track direction because of the scanning technique applied.
+The number of detectors in the cross-track direction will be less than the number of ground-pixels in the cross-track direction in case of Whiskbroom scanners.

 .. _passive_optical_scanner_data_metrics_calc:

 Output observation metrics calculation
 ========================================================

- .. note:: See :ref:`synthetic_aperture_radar_glossary` for names of the variables used in any discussion below.
+ .. note:: See :ref:`passive_optical_scanner_glossary` for names of the variables used in any discussion below.

 .. csv-table:: Observation data metrics table
     :widths: 8,4,4,20
     :header: Metric/Aux data,Data Type,Units,Description

-    Access From [JDUT1], float, Julian Date UT1, Access from time Access Duration [s], float, seconds , Duration of access POI index, integer ,, Index of point of interest Coverage [T/F], string,, Indicates if observation was  possible during the access event  (True/ False).
+    Coverage [T/F], string,, Indicates if observation was  possible during the access event  (True/ False).
     Noise-Equivalent delta T [K], float, Kelvin  , Noise Equivalent delta temperature.
 Characterizes the instrument in its ability to resolve temperature variations for a given background temperature.
     DR, float,, Dynamic Range.
 Is the quotient of the signal and read-out noise electrons the sensor sees between dark and bright scenes.
     SNR, float,, Signal-to-Noise ratio
     Ground Pixel Along-Track  Resolution [m], float, meters, Along-track pixel resolution
     Ground Pixel Cross-Track Resolution [m] , float, meters, Cross-track pixel resolution